Pierre-Charles/technicaltest-seedproject-part-complete/README.md

 - Add sorting by contract length
 - Add sorting by lowest/highest cost (overall, monthly, upfront)
 - Add icons to the features section (better UX)
+- Make filters visible by pressing a filter icon when on mobile devices

 # Decision Technologies Front-End Technical Test